Glossary of shipping terms

 FWR – Fiata warehouse receipt

-Receipt for the collection of goods in the warehouse.
+Receipt for collection of goods in the warehouse.

 Gas carriers